LouisYLWang/Sync-Sofa/readme.md

 ### Notices

-⚠️ Before use, please make sure the version number of two clients are consistent.
+⚠️ Before use, please make sure `the version number` of two clients are consistent.

+⚠️ Before use, please make sure `the server host` of two clients are consistent.

 ⚠️ If you want to play local `.mp4` file, please enable `Allow access to file URLs` in extension details page.
 1. Open `chrome://extensions/`, find `Sync Sofa`, click `Detaild` button, enable `Allow access to file URLs`.
 2. Right click `Sync Sofa` extension, choose `Manage Extensions`, enable `Allow access to file URLs`.

-⚠️ If there are multiple versions of extensions in your browser, please enable one and disable others.
+⚠️ If there are `multiple versions` of extensions in your browser, please enable one and disable others.

 ### Open a video page